 177th Street East and 180th Street East west of 38th Avenue East

-The project includes removing and reconstructing non-compliant curb ramps to improve accessibility.
-This project is funded with County Road Funds.
+The project included removing and reconstructing non-compliant curb ramps to improve accessibility.
+This project was funded with County Road Funds.

 C Street South